ezpublishlegacy/ez-groupdocs-assembly-source/README.md

 GroupDocs Assembly plugin for ezPublish

-With GroupDocs Assembly plugin for ezPublish you can easily view on [contract management](http://groupdocs.com/apps/Assembly) directly from within your ezPublish website.
+With GroupDocs Assembly plugin you can work with [contract management software] (http://groupdocs.com/apps/Assembly) directly from within your ezPublish CMS.

 ###Plugin Manual Installation Instructions:
 1. "groupdocsAssembly" module contain "design, modules, setting", so unzip it into "extentions" directory, so parent directory is "groupdocsAssembly"